 Architectural, Phase I, and Phase II archeological surveys were conducted for the proposed undertaking in compliance with Section 106 of the NHPA and guidelines set forth by the KHC and are discussed in Section 4.2.6, Historical, Architectural, Archeological, and Cultural Resources.
-The purpose of the surveys was to identify any historic properties located within the Direct APE that are listed or eligible for listing in the NRHP.
+The purpose of the surveys was to identify any historic properties located within the Direct APE that are listed or eligible for listing in the NR HP.
 36 C.F.R. § 800.16(I)(1) defines the term Historic property as "any prehistoric or historic district, site, building, structure, or object included in, or eligible for inclusion in, the National Register of Historic Places maintained by the Secretary of the Interior.
 This term includes artifacts, records, and remains that are related to and located within such properties.
-The term includes properties of traditional religious and cultural importance to an Indian tribe or Native Hawaiian organization and that meet the National Register criteria."
+The term includes properties of traditional religious and cultural importance to an Indian tribe or Native Hawaiian organization and that meet the National Register criteria."21

-In total, there are 19 known archeological sites, three cemeteries, and one structure within the Direct APE that would be removed as part of the Proposed Action.
-The FAA has determined that 16 of the archeological sites, the three cemeteries, and the one structure are not eligible for inclusion in the NRHP.
-Two archeological sites (15Be694 and 15Be697) were determined eligible for inclusion in the NRHP.
-As a result, the FAA made the finding of No Adverse Effect on Historic Properties on
+In total, there are 33 archeological sites, four cemeteries, and five structures within the Direct APE that would be removed as part of the Proposed Action.
+The FAA has determined that 29 of the archeological sites, the four cemeteries, and the five structures are not eligible for inclusion in the NRHP.
+Three archeological sites (15Be688, 15Be69 4, and 15Be697) were determined eligible for inclusion in the NRHP.
+Archeological site (15Be717) was determined to have unsafe conditions to complete the Phase II archeological survey on the site.
+As a result, this site has been determined to be eligible for the NRHP.
+Therefore, FAA determined the proposed undertaking would have an Adverse Effect on Historic Properties.
+The Section 106 Consultation is provided in Appendix E.

-&lt;sup>21 36 C.F.R. § 800.16(I)(1) Definition - Historic Property.
+21 36 C.F.R. § 800.16(I)(1) Definition - Historic Property.